 Assuming that the APNs/FCM credentials are correctly configured on the Futurae backend, as well as each device's push token gets correctly registered, then user device configuration, intermittent network connectivity issues, as well as intermittent delays in APNs/FCM delivering the push notification are the most common reasons for not prompt delivery.

 In case that the user device is offline or under poor network conditions, APNs/FCM may not be able to deliver the push notification.
-Once the user comes back online, all non expired push notifications, will be delivered.
+Once the user comes back online, all non-expired push notifications will be delivered.

 It is important to note that all of the causes mentioned in this section are completely out of Futurae's control.
 Once the Futurae backend connects successfully to APNs/FCM and uses a valid push token to deliver the PN payload to APNs/FCM, Futurae cannot subsequently control any of the above mentioned factors that might result in a delayed or no delivery of the push notification to the user's app.